Beginning Class:

 (Class is 6 one hour classes held once a week)

 This class is for the dog and handler that has accomplished the exercises presented in the Novice class.
-In the Open Class the dog advances to off leash heeling, learns to retrieve a dumbbell both on the flat and over a jump, learns the drop on recall (dropping on command as dog moves toward trainer) and the three-minute sit and five-minute down with the handler out of sight.
+In the Open Class the dog advances to Off Leash Figure Eight, retrieving a Dumbbell both on the Flat and over a High Jump, learns the Drop on Recall (dropping on command as dog moves toward trainer) Jump over a Broad Jump and Stand Stay while getting your leash.

 Utility Class: